Who Is an International Student?

 International students are those who are neither United States citizens nor U.S. permanent residents, regardless of where they are currently living or attending school.
 This means that U.S. citizens living abroad or in military or diplomatic zones are not considered international students.
 Foreign nationals attending school in the United States are considered international students.

-International applicants who are interested in attending Illinois Tech, and who meet academic and financial requirements but do not meet the minimum English proficiency test requirements, may be offered conditional admission.
-This allows students to increase their English language proficiency through intense English-language programs before taking academic coursework at Illinois Tech.
+- Conditional English Students — who are interested in attending Illinois Tech, and who meet academic requirements but do not meet the minimum English proficiency test requirements and wish to study at our Intensive English Program on campus.

 - International Visiting and Exchange Students — for students who are enrolled as a full-time student overseas and are interested in spending a semester or a year at Illinois Tech.

 Academic Honesty Policy